klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (c) By collecting from all persons having in their possession credits belonging to the judgment obligor, or owing debts to the latter at the time of the attachment of such credits or debts, the amount of such credits and debts as determined by the court in the action, and stated in the judgment, and paying the proceeds of such collection over to the judgment obligee.

-The sheriff shall forthwith make a return in writing to the court of his proceedings under this §and furnish the parties with copies thereof.
+The sheriff shall forthwith make a return in writing to the court of his proceedings under this section and furnish the parties with copies thereof.

 **§16.
 Balance due collected upon an execution; excess delivered to judgment obligor.**